Distance and Flexible Learning

 What is it like to study by Distance?

-These online discussions work in the same way as instant messenger or an email thread.
+Online discussions are conducted using Canvas tools and work in the same way as instant messenger or an email thread.
 The good thing is that you can reply and read the messages at a time that is convenient to you.
 They are an important way in which you can communicate with your tutors and others on the course.
 Discussions may focus on a study topic, assignment or an interesting piece of reading.

-Your student handbook and Learning Network pages will also include all the contact information you need alongside all of the important dates of the course.
+Your student handbook and Canvas courses will also include all the contact information you need alongside all the important dates of the course.

 Adobe Connect online classroom